Titanic VR Melbourne photos Amy Gardner

 Can I buy tickets at the door?

-Yes, but availability is not guaranteed.
+Yes, but availability is not guaranteed (we saw a few people being turned away).
 Booking online in advance is highly recommended.

 Do I need to print my ticket?